bndes/trubudget-bndes/README.md

 2. Link the volumes to folders located outside the container.
 The volume "control" needs to be linked to a folder with daily backup.
 The volumes "data" and "log" do not need daily backup.

-3. If you are running in DSV, you need to use replace config.json with config.json.DEV.
+3. If you are running in DSV, you need to execute a command to replace config.json with config.json.DEV.
 Similar comments to other envs.

+4. Execute npm start